10 Easy Steps to Church Building and Design Development

 Do not look for land until you have completed your SMP.
 Look for land that is not for sale in the best possible location.
 God made the planet, and God owns all the land.
 He has a site for your ministry in the best location.
 Read more in ‘Creative Land Acquisition‘

-Step 3: Determine Long-range Facility Need/Master Plans
+Step 3: Determine Long-range Building and Design Need/Master Plans

-Determine your long-range church facility needs by using the SMP to work out a conceptual site plan.
+Determine your long-range church building needs by using the SMP to work out a conceptual site plan.
 Then you will know how much land you need for future growth.
 The conceptual site plan should include everything you envision for your ministry over the next twenty years.
 Next, we will develop a master site plan that shows the whole site including all potential buildings.
 Then we will break development into phases.
 This plan ensures that your campus works cohesively and efficiently.

 Step 4: Financial Analysis & Loan Documentation –